kit boot-fake-node

 --password

-The password of the fake node; defaults to "secret".
+The password of the fake node; defaults to "secret

 --release

-If --runtime-path is given, build the runtime for release; default is debug.
 The tradeoffs between the release and default version are described here.

 --verbosity